tonghe90/textspotter/README.md

 ```
 ## License

-This code is for non-commercial purposes only.
+This code is for NON-COMMERCIAL purposes only.
 For commerical purposes, please contact Chunhua Shen <chhshen@gmail.com>.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+Please refer to <http://www.gnu.org/licenses/> for more details.